 (Orangutan – Vienna)

-Those almost two year’s of observation primates forced me to rebuild my opinion anew about who we share this planet with.
-Asked today, I would reply that we should not treat them as mere animals, but maybe we should think of them as self aware non-human persons full of emotions, limited by beastly instincts and reaction’s patterns.
+My almost two years of observing primates forced me to rebuild my opinion anew about who we share this planet with.
+Asked today, I would reply that we should not treat them as mere animals, but maybe we should think of them as self aware, non-human persons full of emotions.
+Limited by beastly instincts and reactions but also worthy of our respect.

 Editors’ Note: Don’t miss the work of all the other winners and finalists from the LensCulture Earth Awards 2015.
 In total, you’ll find 34 unique points of view inspired by the earth, nature and our shared surroundings.
 Beauty, destruction, wonder and hope—these are timely, important works that shouldn’t be missed!